Austevoll Municipality: Geography

-Austevoll consists of 667 islands off the west coast of Western Norway.
+Austevoll Municipality consists of 667 islands off the west coast of Western Norway.
 The municipality has a total land area of 114.23 km2 and a coastline of 337 km.
 It lies south of the Korsfjorden, west of the Bjørnafjorden, and north of the Selbjørnsfjorden.
-The highest point in Austevoll is the mountain Loddo, reaching 244 m above sea level.
+The highest point in Austevoll is the mountain Loddo, reaching 243.42 m above sea level.
 The Marstein Lighthouse lies in the northwestern part of the municipality.